 4. Famous Paintings by Picasso – Cubism

-Picasso, the Master of Cubism’s museum is in Barcelona.
-There are other museums around the world where you can also see his paintings as Switzerland, Germany and France.
+Picasso, the Master of Cubism’s museum is in Barcelona however there are other museums around the world where you can also see his paintings as Switzerland, Germany and France.

-I was first introduced to Cubism in school and I just got fascinated by how figures, shapes and objects are put together.
-It makes our minds try to figure it out how on earth these artists have so much creativity?
+I was first introduced to Cubism in school and I was fascinated by how figures, shapes and objects were put together.

-The way Picasso express is an opportunity for anyone to open their minds and see figures and objects from another point of view.
+The way Picasso express is an opportunity for anyone to explore their creativity and be inspired.

-Tate Gallery in London is holding THE EY EXHIBITION: PICASSO 1932 – LOVE, FAME, TRAGEDY until September 2018 so don’t miss.
-Click here for more information.
+Tate Gallery in London held a Picasso exhibition in 2018.
+PICASSO 1932 – LOVE, FAME, TRAGEDY until September 2018.
+Read more here.